agenteo/agenteo.github.com/source/_posts/2015-01-27-reduce-memory-footprint-requiring-portions-of-your-component-based-rails-applications.md

 end
 {% endhighlight %}

-where admin app also has a set of ongoing legacy migration daemons.
+The admin application is deployed with some legacy migration daemons.

+## Speed up deployment
-Now running `bundle` will still install all the gems but you can (and should) ignore the portion that isn't required.

-For example when deploying the public application:
+Running `bundle` on your workstation installs all the gems and locks your `Gemfile.lock` with all the components but when you deploy to the admin server you can (and should) ignore the public portion that isn't required.
+For example deploying the public application with:

 {% highlight bash %}
-bundle --without 'admin_app'
+bundle --without 'public_app'
 {% endhighlight %}

-You will see a confirming message: `Gems in the group admin_app were not installed.` and hopefully shave off a few seconds from installing unnecessary dependencies.
+You will see a confirming message: `Gems in the group public_app were not installed.` and probably shave off a few seconds from installing unnecessary dependencies.

-You can run with an env `BUNDLE_WITHOUT` or `--without` see [bundler excellent documentation](http://bundler.io/v1.3/man/bundle-config.1.html).
-Heroku [supports](https://devcenter.heroku.com/articles/bundler#specifying-gems-and-groups) the env variable.
+If you don't like the inline option you can use an environment variable `BUNDLE_WITHOUT` for more information see [bundler excellent documentation](http://bundler.io/v1.3/man/bundle-config.1.html).
+Heroku [supports](https://devcenter.heroku.com/articles/bundler#specifying-gems-and-groups) that environment variable.

+## Decrease memory usage

-One little change you need to do is inside `config/application.rb` change `Bundler.require` to:
+Inside `config/application.rb` change `Bundler.require` to:

 {% highlight ruby %}
 Bundler.require(*Rails.groups + AppRunningMode.bundler_groups)